Deducteam/lambdapi/doc/commands.md

 constant symbol nat  : TYPE
 constant symbol z    : nat
-constant symbol succ : nat → nat
+constant symbol succ : nat → nat symbol nat_ind p : π (p 0) → (Πx, π (p x) → π (p (succ x))) → Πx, π (p x)
 ```
 The main goal is to generate automatically an induction principle (work in progress).
 For the moment there is only the induction principle on propositions, which has the name of the inductive principle suffixed by "_ind".
+That's why, you need to set up builtin "Prop" and "P".

 <!---------------------------------------------------------------------------->
 ### `theorem`